Mikko Innanen – saxophone

 “What if Duke Ellington, Tom Waits, Carlos Gardel and Charlie Haden met at a kebab kiosk somewhere in rural Finland?”

 This is what saxophonist Mikko Innanen and guitarist Esa Onttonen asked each other once upon a time in 1997.
-As a result Gourmet was born – meaning that while Finland is celebrating its 100th birthday in 2017, Gourmet are celebrating their 20th.
-They are currently playing new material from their fourth upcoming album which will be released in early 2018.
-Their previous album Cosmopolitan Sideshow (2011) and the accompanying tour received superb reviews, and an Emma Award nomination in the Finnish Jazz Album of the Year category.
+As a result Gourmet was born – reaching 21 years of existence in 2018.
+They are currently playing new material from their fourth album En garde which will be released in April 2018.

 See Live page for upcoming gigs!

 For a more comprehensive Gourmet history, please read on!

 The origin of Gourmet can be traced back to 1996 when a group named Salad was formed by saxophonist Mikko Innanen and guitarist Esa Onttonen.
 Salad’s journey to stardom ended somewhat prematurely as the group disbanded right after the first gig.
 The time wasn’t yet ripe for a group featuring accordion (already played by Veli Kujala) and an eclectic repertoire that included compositions by Ennio Morricone and Henry Mancini, along with the future Gourmet standard ‘Las Palmas’.